Jean-MarcHarvengt/hyperpetpico/README.md

 * tftp 192.168.123.1
   * binary
   * put "myprogram.prg"       => will run the program immediately
-  * put "myprogram.prg" reset => it will rest the PET emulation
+  * put "myprogram.prg" reset => it will reset the PET emulation

 ## Hardware modification
 * this is required to allow the CPU to read the PICO memory range $9000-$FFFF and not only $9000-$9fff